GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Numerical results

 Next, we consider the full GL model \eqref{eq:energy_functional} with the external magnetic field

 and again choose the GL parameters as $\kappa = 10,25,50,75,100$.
 As before, we note that the NNs are not restricted to these values of $\kappa$, but instead are trained for a whole range.

-Similarly to the previous experiment, the first block of Table~\ref{tab:energy_full} shows the computed minimizers obtained with the classical finite element iterative solver using heuristic initial values $\varphi_j$.
+Similar to the previous experiment, the first block of Table~\ref{tab:energy_full} shows the computed minimizers obtained with the classical finite element iterative solver using heuristic initial values $\varphi_j$.
 The reference minimizers with the lowest energy levels are again highlighted in bold.

-For the full model, we trained two NNs, denoted by \texttt{GLENN-F1} and \texttt{GLENN-F2}, and identified architectures and training strategies that yield to minimizers of low energy.
+For the full model, we trained two NNs, denoted by \texttt{GL-F1} and \texttt{GL-F2}, and identified architectures and training strategies that yield to minimizers of low energy.
 The corresponding parameters are listed in Table \ref{tab:parameters}, and the resulting energy levels of the computed GL minimizers are reported in the second block of Table \ref{tab:energy_full}.
-The training times of \texttt{GLENN-F1} and \texttt{GLENN-F2} were~7 and~4.5 hours, respectively, on the HoreKa machine at KIT.
+The training times of \texttt{GL-F1} and \texttt{GL-F2} were~7 and~4.5 hours, respectively, on the HoreKa machine at KIT.
 As in the reduced-model setting, the pure NN approaches produce energy levels close to, but usually slightly above, those of the reference minimizers.
 The only exception is the case $\kappa = 75$, where the networks find a minimizer with significantly lower energy, suggesting already a candidate for the global GL minimizer.

 We then apply the hybrid approach to the full problem to refine the NN predictions.
-The corresponding energy levels for the hybrid approach using \texttt{GLENN-F1} and \texttt{GLENN-F2} are shown in the third block of Table~\ref{tab:energy_full}.
+The corresponding energy levels for the hybrid approach using \texttt{GL-F1} and \texttt{GL-F2} are shown in the third block of Table~\ref{tab:energy_full}.
 For $\kappa = 10$ and $50$, the hybrid approach recovers the same energy states as the best classical methods, while for $\kappa = 25, 75,$ and $100$ it yields states with significantly lower energy.
 Hence, using NN predictions as initial values can improve the iterative solver and lead to lower-energy states.

 Figure \ref{fig:minimizers_full_square} shows plots of the densities $|u|^2$ of the computed minimizers.
 The observations are very similar to the case of the reduced model.
 The NNs yield rough approximations of the vortex pattern in the minimizers that, however, need to be refined by the iterative solver, i.e., the hybrid approach.
 In particular, considering the cases $\kappa = 25, 75, 100$ the hybrid approach compute a significant different vortex pattern of lower energy.